niki122121/MachineLearnedAI/README.md

 # Machine Learned AI
-Basic creatures learning how to navigate a maze using 4 sensors or wiskers as inputs and a machine learning algorithm that selects for fitness at the end ef each generation.
+Basic creatures learning how to navigate a maze using 4 sensors or wiskers as inputs and a machine learning algorithm that selects for fitness at the end of each generation.

 Unity 2019.2.1 is required to run the project.
 For training the creatures go to scene => firstTry